creadone/ngx/README.md

 ## Usage

-The main difference between the `filter` and `find` that the filter returns only subset of the fields and nothing more, and the `find` can compare by value of fields but always returns all fields.
+The main difference between the `filter` and `find` that the `filter` returns only subset of the fields and nothing more, and the `find` can compare by value of fields but always returns all fields.

 ### Finder mode

+**Fields**

+ip, user, day, month, year, hour, minute, second, timezone, method, path, protocol, version, code, bytes, referer, user_agent

 **Input logs**
 ```